Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Tensor Formulation: The Holistic Vector-Join Optimization}

-Instead of applying optimized computation on individual vector operations in the NLJ, in \autoref{fig:tensor}, we propose batching multiple vector tuples together in a tensor join formulation using optimized matrix computation.
-The key enabler and difference is that BLAS matrix operations are highly optimized for the cache locality that the simple NLJ imposed in its formulation.
+We proposed batching multiple vector tuples in a tensor join formulation using optimized matrix computation (\autoref{fig:tensor}) instead of individual vector operations in the NLJ.
+The key enabler and difference is that resulting matrix operations are highly optimized for the cache locality that the simple NLJ imposed in its formulation.
 We evaluate this physical optimization proposed in \autoref{sec:physical-optimization}, evaluating whether the tensor formulation improves the per-vector-element processing time.
 We compare two strategies, running the fully optimized NLJ against the Tensor formulation.
 For this, we vary two factors: the total number of floating point numbers processed (\#FP32 Ops) and how many floating point numbers represent an individual vector (vector dimensionality, Vector \#FP32). \autoref{fig:micro_approaches} summarizes the findings, where three data clusters are based on the number of operations, refined by individual vector size.
 In other words, for the 25600 case with dimensionality 1, there are $25600/1$ tuples joined, equally balanced in two relations, indicating $\sqrt{25600/1}=160$ tuples per input relation.
 Similarly, to obtain the number of tuples for the case of dimensionality 256, $\sqrt{25600/256}=10$.
 We use the per-FP32 breakdown as a unifying metric across the input size and dimensionality.
 First, we notice the benefit of vectorization with increased vector size, where specialized hardware operations improve the per-tuple performance.
-Second, pushing this boundary beyond per-tuple-vector but to a whole tuple-vector-batch (Tensor), when sufficient computation can benefit from the cache locality, this approach significantly improves the execution time.
-In particular, the Tensor approach was slower only in case there were $\sqrt{25600/64}=20$ and $\sqrt{25600/256}=10$ tuples to join.
+Second, pushing this boundary beyond per-tuple-vector but to a whole tuple-vector-batch (Tensor), when sufficient computation can benefit from the cache locality, significantly improves the execution time.
+The Tensor approach is slower only in case there were a few ($\sqrt{25600/64}=20$ and $\sqrt{25600/256}=10$) tuples to join.

 Batching the vectors together in the tensor formulation is the key to reducing unnecessary data movement.
 We demonstrate the impact of batching in \autoref{fig:micro_batch}, where the BLAS-matrix operations are used with one fully batched relation.
 At the same time, the other is loaded vector-by-vector, repeated as many times as there are tuples.
 An alternative is where both relations are fully batched.
 While inefficiencies are not noticeable with very small input sizes, batching becomes increasingly significant for scalability as the input grows.